bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 }
 ```

-And after creating a Box<dyn Reflect> command, we can send it using the function registered in metadata
+And after creating a `Box<dyn Reflect>` command, we can send it using the function registered in metadata:

 ```rust
  (metadata.add_self_to_commands_fn)(&mut commands, reflected_command.as_ref());
 ```

 Thus, with the proposed API, we can construct a CLI interface efficiently.
 This interface can be employed to create a developer console akin to those found in Half-Life or Quake.
 Importantly, rapid prototyping of developer commands becomes feasible as there's no need to manually configure the CLI interface for each command.

 MVP implementation of CLI parser can be found at [CLI-Parser](https://github.com/rewin123/bevy_dev_CLI_prototype/tree/main)

 ## Implementation strategy